aleksifuna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown :school hello: changes ownership group to school chmod -R vincent:staff .:changes the owner and group owner to vincent and staff respectively for all files in the current working directory chmod vincent:staff _hello: changes the owner and group of _hello to vinvent and staff resp
+chown :school hello: changes ownership group to school chmod -R vincent:staff .:changes the owner and group owner to vincent and staff respectively for all files in the current working directory chmod vincent:staff _hello: changes the owner and group of _hello to vinvent and staff resp chown --from=guillaume betty hello: changes ownership from guillaume to betty